enkidevs/curriculum/JavaScript/Core/taking-precedence.md

 * 2
 * undefined
 %exp
 There are two ways to increment a number: `a++` and `++a`.
 The first one, returns the value hold by `a` first and the increments its value.
-The second one, increments the value first and returns the value after.
+The second one, increments the value first and returns the new value.
 %
 ​---
 ```